VPN (OpenVPN)

 Routine maintenance and bundle handling through qb and systemd.

-Start / stop / restart
+Start / stop / restart the server

 sudo systemctl status openvpn-server@server